benvds/kalender/README.md

     kalender({ weekStart: 1 }) == kalender(new Date(), 1)

-## Reasoning
+## Why

 I've been using various calender and datepicker widgets.
 Eventually I got frustrated with all of them.
+Goals for Kalender are:

 1. readable, understandable and maintainable
 2. minimal API, e.g. calendar logic should not contain render logic